malanchukdenys/marketplace-product-analytics/powerbi/README.md

-Power BI dashboard file is stored in this folder.
+This folder contains the Power BI dashboard file (.pbix) built for marketplace performance analysis.